Hub Guide

 Gut and Digestive Effects

 Nausea, constipation, vomiting, diarrhoea, bloating, and acid reflux affect the majority of GLP-1 users at some point.
 These are the most predictable side effects and are almost always manageable with food choices, hydration, and dose titration speed.
-They typically peak in weeks 2–4 and improve significantly by week 8.

 Serious — Seek Care